FazioNico/dDrive/README.md

 dDrive is a web application that can be used in any modern browser that have a [Metamask](https://metamask.io/download.html) Extension install.

 You can also install dDrive as a desktop application using Progressive Web App (PWA) technology by click `install` icon from browser url section or from `options` section of your browser.
-Yoou can find more informations about PWA installation and specification [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen).
+You can find more informations about PWA installation and specification [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen).

 **Distribution link to install dDrive PWA application:** [https://app.valist.io/d-drive/d-drive-pwa](https://app.valist.io/d-drive/d-drive-pwa)